-Being said that if you’re interested in scraping the pricing data by using Python, please check out this article:
+Being said that if you’re interested in recommended Google sheets functions and scraping the pricing data by using Python, please check out this article:

 I hope you enjoy reading Web Scraping with Google Sheets ImportXML for Real-Time Product Price and find it helpful.
 If you did, please support us by doing one of the things listed below, because it always helps out our channel.

 - Support my channel through PayPal (paypal.me/Easy2digital)